kdwaterman/Raspi_Audio_Geolocation/README.md

 #### GPS and PPS Setup

 The use of GPS in this project is pretty self-explanatory, but 'PPS' might not be so obvious.
-Pulse Per Second is a highly accurate timing signal service provided by GPS, which facilitates extremely accurate timing and synchronization between devices.
+'Pulse Per Second' is a highly accurate timing signal service provided by GPS, which facilitates extremely accurate timing and synchronization between devices.
 In our case the receivers.
 This synchronization is central to TDOA.
 There are alternatives, but using PPS saves a lot of hassle.

 ##### Wiring the GPS Module